MoFahimKh/Jiffy-Labs-Assignment/README.md

 Unit tests and end-to-end tests will be implemented in future development phases to ensure code quality and maintainability.

-### Contribution Guidelines

-If you're contributing to this project, please adhere to the following guidelines:

-* Create a new branch for your feature or bug fix.
-* Write clear and concise commit messages.
-* Follow the existing coding style and conventions.
-* Submit a pull request for review before merging your changes.

-### License

-This project is licensed under the MIT License (see LICENSE file for details).

 ### Credits